15 FAQs About Cheap Web Hosting

-Shared hosting essentially enables website owners to rent a portion of a server from a hosting provider who can divide that server’s computing resources among hundreds or even thousands of customers – further driving down costs.
+Shared hosting essentially enables website owners to rent a portion of a server from a hosting provider that can divide the server’s computing resources among hundreds or even thousands of customers – further driving down costs.

 The server (think of it as a computer) stores each user’s website files and provides them to visitors’ web browsers when requested, while the host takes care of all hardware maintenance and security procedures.

 Most shared hosting plans rely on the Linux operating system, which is typically available to a hosting provider for free.
-Linux seamlessly integrates with popular user-friendly programs like cPanel, WordPress, and other free software.
+Linux seamlessly integrates with popular user-friendly programs such as cPanel, WordPress, and other free software.